Organic cashmere: why is a kimono so expensive — and so precious?

 → From a sensory point of view, cashmere belongs to another category:

-that of rare materials which combine warmth, lightness and finesse.
+that of rare materials that combine warmth, lightness, and fineness.

 4. Merino or cashmere: which is warmer?